temporalio/documentation/docs/java-quick-start.md

 If you are having problems setting up the build files use the [Temporal Java Samples](https://github.com/temporalio/temporal-java-samples) GitHub repository as a reference.

-Also add the following logback config file somewhere in your classpath:
+Also add the following logback.xml config file somewhere in your classpath (for example with gradle it can be under `src/main/resources/logback.xml`):

 ```xml
 <configuration>